grammyjs/website/site/docs/guide/games.md

 await ctx.api.sendGame(chatid, "my_game", { reply_markup: keyboard });
 ```

-## Listening to the callback of our game button
+## Listening to the Callback of Our Game Button

 For providing logic to the button when it is pressed, and to redirect our users to our game and many more, we listen to the event `callback_query:game_short_name` which tells us that a game button has been pressed by the user.
 All we need to do is: